 Finally, training the next generation of leaders in the profession and health care is an integral part of the Stony Brook experience.
-As reflected elsewhere on this website many of our graduates have assumed leadership positions in their practice settings, administration, teaching, research and the Association and Academy.
+As reflected elsewhere on this website many of our graduates have assumed leadership positions in their practice settings, administration, teaching, research and PA professional organizations.
 With the program’s increased emphasis on critical thinking we are certain that Stony Brook graduates will continue to be among the best prepared PAs serving both patients and the needs of the US and global health care systems.
 Some of the other reasons to consider Stony Brook for your Physician Assistant education can be found here.